ThunderCats: ThunderCats (2011 TV series)

 A second television series of the same name premiered in 2011.
 It was initially planned to have a fifty-two episode-long first season, but it was shortened down to 26, and cancelled shortly after season one finished airing.
 It later had reruns on Adult Swim's Toonami block, alongside Sym-Bionic Titan.

 ThunderCats Roar

 A third ThunderCats cartoon, ThunderCats Roar, premiered on Cartoon Network in 2020.
 The show's developers are Victor Courtright and Marly Halpern-Graser.
-Courtright previously worked on which was also adapted into a television series from writer storyboard artist and created the Cartoon Network Studios digital series Get 'Em Tommy!.
+Courtright previously worked on Pickle and Peanut as a writer/storyboard artist and created the Cartoon Network Studios digital series Get 'Em Tommy!.
 Halpern-Graser previously worked as a writer for various DC Nation Shorts, and was co-creator of the show on Disney XD, Right Now Kapow.

 ThunderCats Roar features an explicitly cartoonish art style with a more lighthearted, comedic tone than previous ThunderCats installments.
 The show's premise is similar to the original; the ThunderCats escape their dying homeworld Thundera, only to crash land on Third Earth, facing off against various villains and their evil overlord, Mumm-Ra.

 However, after airing for only one season, the show was cancelled.